 The MGA’s Sports Betting Integrity department was founded on 29 August 2019.
-This unit was established as an effort towards increasing the focus and resources aimed at the fight against the manipulation of sports competitions.
+This department was established as an effort towards increasing the focus and resources aimed at the fight against the manipulation of sports competitions.

 The Sports Betting Integrity department’s role consists of the gathering of intelligence and information relating to suspicious betting and serves as a liaison with local and foreign regulatory authorities, law enforcement agencies, betting monitoring systems, sporting bodies and gaming operators in order to investigate irregular and suspicious betting activity.

-Furthermore, the Unit also liaises with other Directorates within the MGA to implement various policy initiatives, such as:
+Furthermore, the department also liaises with other Directorates within the MGA to implement various policy initiatives, such as:

 bringing into force the provisions at law relating to the reporting of suspicious betting activity by gaming operators to the MGA; and